Issue 20-2, 2021

 KEYWORDS: Barre-Lieu syndrome, vertebral artery syndrome, posterior cervical sympathetic syndrome, narrow-band optical radiation, kinesiotape, upper cross syndrome

-Acknowledgments: The study had no sponsorship
+FUNDING: The study had no sponsorship

-Conflict of interest:: The authors declare no apparent or potential conflicts of interest related to the publication of this article
+CONFLICT OF INTEREST: The authors declare no apparent or potential conflicts of interest related to the publication of this article

-For citation: Koshkin A.A., Guzalov P.I., V.V.
+FOR CITATION: Koshkin A.A., Guzalov P.I., V.V.
 Kiryanova, Lalayan T.V.
 Application of Narrow-band Optical Radiation and Kinesiotaping in Posterior Cervical Sympathetic Syndrome.
 Bulletin of Rehabilitation Medicine.
 2021; 20 (2): 69-79. https://doi.org/10.38025/2078-1962-2021-20-2-69-79

-For correspondence: Artem A. Koshkin, e-mail: mrbabaganush@yandex.ru, dr.artemkoshkin@gmail.com
+Artem A. Koshkin, e-mail: mrbabaganush@yandex.ru, dr.artemkoshkin@gmail.com

 References: